 Skipping the morning coffee routine, we drove along the 10km dirt road through dense and gorgeous rainforest in the pounding rain.
 After some rough spots in the road, Scott happened to look out his window enough to see that the roof rack with 2 surfboards and a FULL rocketbox, had come completely off and was just resting on the van roof.
-OMG, this could have been horrible, but the only casualties were a few dents in the roof and Scott's very wet clothing.
+OMG, t

 The longer we drove, the more we realized that flooding was a very real possibility and that we needed to get out of the bush and into a town as quick as possible.
 As we drove down the mountain, two waterfalls that had been small the day before were now raging out of control.
 Both of them were pouring water onto the roadway but not enough to prevent us from driving past them.
 After we arrived into the valley, we learned that the waterfall was over the road.
 We had narrowly escaped being marooned in a small mountain town for days.